 Forced Versus Selective Exposure

 In typical laboratory experiments, subjects are exposed to media content and their reactions monitored.
 Several current projects have proposed ways to incorporate selective exposure into these designs.
-Gaines and Kuklinski (2011) and Arceneaux, Johnson, and Murphy (2012) demonstrate various ways in which researchers can randomly assign participants either to a choice condition whereby they can select their media exposure or to a forced exposure condition whereby they are required to use media without choice.
+Gaines and Kuklinski (2011) and Arceneaux and Johnson (2013) demonstrate various ways in which researchers can randomly assign participants either to a choice condition whereby they can select their media exposure or to a forced exposure condition whereby they are required to use media without choice.
 This innovative research design holds promise for providing more information on media effects, which may vary based on (1) differences between the self-selected audience and the experimental participants and (2) differences between the effects of messages on a self-selected audience versus experimental participants forced to engage with media.

 Unanswered Questions and Thoughts on Selective Exposure

 The joy of doing research on selective exposure is that there are so many areas in need of additional research.
 In the paragraphs below, I pose questions and offer my thoughts on selective exposure.
 The first two questions probe the definition and boundaries of what we consider selective exposure.
-The next two ask about how message valence and the Internet affect selective exposure.
+The next two ask about how message valence and the (p.
+538) Internet affect selective exposure.
 I then turn to an examination of what types of beliefs affect selective exposure.
 The final three questions aim to complicate and expand our understanding of selective exposure by putting selective exposure in conversation with other approaches, including incidental exposure, the role of political elites, and effects research.

 How Do We Know Selective Exposure When We See It?